teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/ModifyProjectFiles.md

-# Example: Modify an Existing Project
+# Modify Files in a Repository

 In this example we modify files in a project that is versioned with Git.